 Spring 2020 Development Academy

 In the Spring of 2020 we will be offering a new program for players currently in 3rd-8th grade that can act as an alternative or a supplement to AAU.
-The program will be separated into two groups (3rd-5th and 6th-8th) and feature a unique blend of athletic performance, film study, individual skill development, and 3 v 3 play.
-There will be approximately 12-16 sessions beginning in early April and concluding in early June.
+The program will be separated into three groups based on their age level as of the 2019-2020 school year (3rd-4th, 5th-6th, & 7th-8th) and feature a unique blend of athletic performance, film study, individual skill development, and 3 v 3 play.
+There will be approximately 12-16 sessions beginning in mid-April and concluding in early June.
 The number of players per grade level will be capped to ensure maximal development.
-Dates, times and locations are all in the midst of being finalized.
-Registration will be available this winter.

 To shed some light on where this idea comes from, I have coached competitive high school AAU for the past six years.
 In that time, I’ve seen some incredible growth in young athletes on and off the court.
 Dreams and goals of all magnitudes have become realized- doors that may not have been opened w/out AAU were opened.
 I am not anti-AAU or here to tell you that nothing good has ever come from it- that would be irresponsible and hypocritical of me.
 I do, however, see trends most specifically at the younger levels that are alarming.